symbol/symbol-docs/source/guides/network/running-a-symbol-node.rst

 You really don't need to use anything else but ``symbol-bootstrap start``.
 Use any of the commands above to instantiate and boot a |codename| node and ``Ctrl+C`` to shut it down.

 Alternatively, you can start in detached mode (``--detached``) to run in the background.

+.. note:: Upon first launch the node will **synchronize** with the rest of the network, downloading the **complete blockchain**.
+This might take a few hours and during this time REST requests directed to your node (if it is an API node) might be delayed and report an incorrect chain height.

 .. _retrieving-node-account: